tez-capital/tezbox/readme.md

 All configuration files are located in the `/tezbox/configuration` directory and merged with overrides from `/tezbox/overrides` directory.
 You can either mount directly configuration files or user overrides which are merged with the files from the configuration directory.
 The merge is performed as deep merge with overwrite.
 Arrays are **NOT** concatenated, but replaced with the value from the overrides.
 Actual configuration used during the run is located in `/tezbox/context` and is a result of the merge of all configuration files created during the initialization of the container.

 NOTE: *It is not possible to define bootstrap_accounts through sandbox-parameters.
 Use `.../configuration/bakers.hjson` instead.*

+NOTE: **Do not edit or mount configuration files in the `/tezbox/context` directory.
+They are generated automatically and should not be modified manually.**

 #### Accounts